The Dimensions

 • Safety and Risk to Self or Others

 Young people may deliberately (self-harm) or unintentionally (self-injury) do things that put themselves at risk.
 This risk to themselves may be due to them struggling to communicate their needs, feelings of frustration, lack of an awareness of danger, impulsivity and/or in response to being overwhelmed.
-Self-injury may include hitting, biting, picking or scratching themselves.
-Self-harm may be deliberately cutting, burning, hitting or scratching themselves.

 In some cases, young people may experience suicidal thoughts (e.g. thoughts of dying, ‘giving up’ or ‘things would be better if I wasn’t here’), actions, and intentions (e.g. researching online for ways to harm themselves).